Donna Axum: Early life

 Axum was born in El Dorado, Arkansas to Hurley B. Axum, a banker, and Idelle Axum (née Wheat).
 She had French, Dutch and Irish ancestors.
 Axum has a sister, Mona.
 In 1959, Axum graduated from El Dorado High School.

 Education

 Axum's Miss America scholarship was used to complete her Bachelor of Arts and Master of Arts degrees at the University of Arkansas at Fayetteville in speech/drama, television and film.
 While there, she was a member of the Delta Iota chapter of Delta Delta Delta.

 Career

 Early pageants

 In 1958, during Axum's high school senior year, she won the beauty pageant title for Miss Union County.
 She secured titles as the 1960 Arkansas Miss Hospitality, 1961 Arkansas Forest Queen, and the 1962 National Cotton Picking Queen.

 Miss Arkansas

-Before 1963, Axum first competed for Miss Arkansas before 1963, but was unsuccessful.
+Before 1963, Axum first competed for Miss Arkansas, but was unsuccessful.

 In 1963, before her final year at the University of Arkansas, Axum became a contestant again and won the 1963 beauty pageant title as Miss Arkansas.